memfault/interrupt/_drafts/offensive-programming.md

 Programming" practices in mind, which allows for the firmware to keep running even when incorrect behavior occurs.

-Usually, I would prefer the firmware crash, print a useful error, and guide me exactly to where the issue is.
+Usually, I would prefer that the firmware crash, print a useful error, and guide me exactly to where the issue is.
 This the guiding principle of "Offensive Programming", which goes one step further than "Defensive Programming".